About Us

 Rachel Kingsford

-I am originally from Gilbert, Arizona.
-I am currently attending UVU.
-I’m studying History Education and hope to become a Middle School History Teacher in the future.
-My favorite color is blue, I love to read, and I absolutely love scary movies!
+Rachel is originally from Gilbert, Arizona.
+She has worked for UFI since 2021.
+She is currently attending UVU, studying History Education, and hopes to become a Middle School History Teacher in the near future.

 Visit Us